16 Fun Facts About Pokémon Go To Know Before Your Next Poké Ball Throw

 But if you count the Pokémon’s regional variations, Mega evolutions, and Gigantamax forms, then the count would certainly surpass 1,000.

-Fun fact: 63 of the 905 Pokémons are legendary—they are incredibly rare to find and are extremely powerful.
+Fun fact: 63 of the 905 Pokémons are legendary—they are incredibly rare to find and extremely powerful.

 13. Mewtwo often leads “the best Pokémon” rankings.